-Product name Description Availability Product photo MTi 10-series, MTi 100-series (including MTi-G- 700/710) and OEM The 4 th generation addition to the Motion Trackers of Xsens (MkIV).
-See section 3.1 and 3.2 for more information.
-The OEM board is orange.
-This manual focuses on these products.
-Product codes are in the form of e.g. MTi-30-2A5G4 Introduced: 2012 2200 MTi 1-series The MTi 1-series is a full range (IMU, VRU, AHRS) in a module form-factor for SMD use.
+Product name Description Availability Product photo MTi 10-series, MTi 100-series (including MTi-G- 700/710) and OEM The 4 th generation Motion Trackers of Xsens (MkIV).
+Introduced: 2012 Status: Inactive 006 MTi 1-series The MTi 1-series is a full range module (IMU, VRU, AHRS and GNSS/INS) in a miniature SMD form factor.
 The MTi 1-series is not described in this manual.
 For MTi 1-series, see [MTI_1].
-Introduced: 2015 MTi 10-series, MTi 100-series (including MTi-G- 710) and OEM The new 5 th generation of the MTi series.
+Introduced: 2015 Status: Active MTi 10-series, MTi 100-series (including MTi-G- 710) and OEM The new 5 th generation of the MTi series.
 The product will replace the 4 th generation MTi and has significantly higher specifications in e.g. acceleration and MTBF.
-Introduced: 2017 2000
+Introduced: 2017 Status: Active